ddavidov/Docs/docs/GettingStarted/importing_exporting.md

 # Importing/Exporting

-##Isn't there ANY better way to Import / Export

-Unfortunately, there isn't presently any better solution for importing/exporting data into/out of ZOO.
-However, we've heard your requests and experienced this limitation ourselves.
-We've got it on our wishlist for a solution at some point in the future.

-Our ideal solution will allow you to import/export without requiring you to 'hack' the core ZOO (or Joomla) code.

 ## Where do we start?
 ### What can we actually do with the ZOO import / export system